-Code.
+Code, or a manufactured home, as defined in Section 18007 of the Health and Safety Code.
 The following categories of accessory dwelling units are subject to specific development standards:

-- 1. Special Accessory Dwelling Unit.
-These are specific types of smaller accessory dwelling units and junior accessory dwelling units with certain size, height, and setback standards described in Section 28.86.090, Development Standards for Special Accessory Dwelling Units.
-Special accessory dwelling units allow for more than one accessory dwelling unit on a lot. - 2.
+- a.
+Special Accessory Dwelling Unit.
+These are specific types of smaller accessory dwelling units and junior accessory dwelling units with certain size, height, and setback standards described in subsection L, Development Standards for Special Accessory Dwelling Units.
+Special accessory dwelling units allow for more than one accessory dwelling unit on a lot. - b.
 Standard Accessory Dwelling Unit.
-These are typically larger accessory dwelling units with size, height, and setback standards generally described in Section 28.86.055, Development Standards for Standard Accessory Dwelling Units.
-Standard accessory dwelling units do not allow for more than one accessory dwelling unit on a lot. - B. CARSHARE VEHICLE.
-A motor vehicle that is operated as part of a regional fleet by a public or private car sharing company or organization which provides hourly or daily car sharing service to its members. - C. EFFICIENCY KITCHEN.
-A kitchen that includes at a minimum: - 1.
-Appliances for cooking food and refrigeration, either built-in or countertop. - 2.
-A sink for food preparation greater than 12 inches by 12 inches, excluding the sink located in the bathroom. - 3.
-A food preparation counter. - D. EXISTING FLOOR AREA.
-A legally permitted building constructed on the site with a final inspection or certificate of occupancy as of the date of application submittal, that conforms to current zoning standards or is legal nonconforming as to current zoning standards. - E. JUNIOR ACCESSORY DWELLING UNIT.
-A unit that is no more than 500 square feet in size and contained entirely within the existing floor area of an existing or proposed single residential unit.
-A junior accessory dwelling unit may include separate sanitation facilities or may share sanitation facilities with the existing or proposed single residential unit and includes an efficiency kitchen. - F. PASSAGEWAY.
-A pathway that is unobstructed clear to the sky and extends from a street to one entrance of the accessory dwelling unit.
+These are typically larger accessory dwelling units with size, height, and setback standards generally described in subsection G, Development Standards for Standard Accessory Dwelling Units.
+Standard accessory dwelling units do not allow for more than one accessory dwelling unit on a lot. - 2.
+Efficiency Kitchen.
+A kitchen that includes at a minimum: - a.
+Appliances for cooking food and refrigeration, either built-in or countertop. - b.
+A sink for food preparation greater than 12 inches by 12 inches, excluding the sink located in the bathroom. - c.
+A food preparation counter. - 3.
+Existing Floor Area.
+A legally permitted building constructed on the site with a final inspection or certificate of occupancy as of the date of application submittal, that conforms to current zoning standards or is legal nonconforming as to current zoning standards. - 4.
+Junior Accessory Dwelling Unit.
+A unit that is no more than 500 square feet in size and contained entirely within the structure of an existing or proposed single residential unit.
+A junior accessory dwelling unit may include separate sanitation facilities or may share sanitation facilities with the existing or proposed single residential unit and includes an efficiency kitchen. - 5.
+Passageway.
+A pathway that is unobstructed clear to the sky and extends from a street to one entrance of the accessory dwelling unit. - 6.
+Primary Residential Unit.

-- G. PRIMARY RESIDENTIAL UNIT.
 The existing or proposed residential unit on a lot on which an accessory dwelling unit or junior accessory dwelling unit is permitted.
-The primary residential unit shall comprise one unit in either a single residential unit, two-residential unit, multiple residential unit, or mixed use development (as those terms are defined in Section 28.04.020 of this Title). - H. PRINCIPAL PLACE OF RESIDENCE.
+The primary residential unit shall comprise one of the residential housing types described in Section 30.295.020.A (i.e., single-unit residential, two-unit residential, multi-unit residential) or mixed-use development.

+7. Principal Place of Residence.
 The residence where a property owner actually lives for the greater part of time, or the place where the property owner remains when not called elsewhere for some special or temporary purpose and to which the property owner returns frequently and periodically, as from work or vacation.
 There may be only one "principal place of residence," and where more than one residence is maintained or owned, the burden shall be on the property owner to show that the primary residential unit, or accessory dwelling unit, or junior accessory dwelling unit is the property owner's principal place of residence as evidenced by qualifying for the homeowner's tax exemption, voter registration, vehicle registration, or similar methods that demonstrate owner-occupancy.
 If multiple persons own the property as tenants in common or some other form of common ownership, a person or persons representing at least 50% of the ownership interest in the property shall reside on the property and maintain the property as a principal place of residence.
 Any person or persons who qualify for the homeowner's tax exemption under the California State Board of Equalization rules, may qualify as an owner occupant.

-28.86.030 Where Permitted.
+C. Where Permitted.